RyanGaudion/Verses-Node/REPORT.md

 The record model has relationships to 2 other collections.
 First you can see `user_id` which contains the ObjectId of the user that created this record.
 This is used within the application in order to show the user only records that they created.

 There also is a relationship from the record model to the book model which is linked via the name of the book.
 (In the example above this is "Luke").
-This relationship is required for some of the aggregation pipelines used in the stats page, by linking a record to a book we can calculate what percentage of that book has been read by the user.
+This relationship is required for some of the aggregation pipelines used in the Stats Page, by linking a record to a book we can calculate what percentage of that book has been read by the user.

 Finally to note, we store the chapters that the user has read as a single array of values, rather than a "start chapter" and an "end chapter" as seen in the UI.
 This is to allow additional features in the future where a user may want to select non-sequential chapters from a book.